 - Blackberry Sage Kentucky Mule – The Gastronom

 Also, don’t forget to follow us on Instagram and tag #gastronomcocktails so we can see all the wonderful recipes YOU recreate from this site!

 You can also subscribe to our weekly newsletter so you never miss a delicious recipe again!

 - mint sprig

 - 5 mint leaves

 - crushed ice

-- Clap the mint leaves between your hands to release the oils, rub the inside of the glass with them, place them in the bottom of the glass.
+Clap the mint leaves between her hands to release the oils, rub the inside of the glass with them, place them in the bottom of the glass.